World’s First Vertical Takeoff Electric Jet

 In fact you will have to imagine it–but only for a couple of years.
 Right now the Lilium Jet is a prototype developed by ambitious aeronautics designers at Germany’s Technical University of Munich.
 The plane should be rolled out onto the market in 2018 if everything goes according to plan.

-If you’re so excited that you’re already planning where you’ll park yours, keep in mind that the small plane needs a level landing space that is at least 49 square feet in size.
+If you’re so excited that you’re already planning where you’ll park yours, keep in mind that this vertical takeoff jet still needs a level landing space that is at least 49 square feet in size.
 Better get the landscapers in to fix your sloping lawn ASAP….

 While friends and family will emerge from near and far begging to take a ride, you’ll not have to feel obliged to load them in — the Lilium can only fit two passengers.
 Sorry Uncle Mort… maybe next time!